H. Hawkline: Life and career

 In August 2014, H. Hawkline was signed to Heavenly Recordings.
 The label released a free compilation of some of his previous work titled Salt Gall Box Ghouls.
 His debut album of new material for the label, In the Pink of Condition, was released in February 2015.
 It was produced by Cate Le Bon.
 In September 2015, the album was nominated for the 2014-2015 Welsh Music Prize.

 Evans regularly plays guitar or bass guitar in Cate Le Bon and Sweet Baboo's live bands and records.
 His own live band has previously also featured Guto Pryce on bass and Andy Fung on drums.
 Hawkline also played bass on Kevin Morby's albums Harlem River and Still Life.
 As a solo artist, he supported Foxygen on their 2015 European tour.

 In 2017, H. Hawkline supported Devendra Banhart on tour in the US and Europe/UK, followed by a European support slot with Aldous Harding, whom he also played with during her headline set.

 His next album I Romanticize was released in June 2017 on Heavenly.
 It was recorded in LA and in Narberth in west Wales.

-Evans also continues to perform as part of ex-partner Aldous Harding's band, and appeared on her 2019 album Designer playing bass, guitar and keys.
+Evans also continues to perform as part of ex-partner Aldous Harding's band, and appeared on her 2019 album Designer playing bass, guitar and keyboards.

 In November 2022, Evans announced his fifth studio album, Milk for Flowers (Heavenly Recordings), with the title track released as the first single from it.
 The album came out in March 2023.
 It was produced by Cate Le Bon and mixed by Patrik Berger, and features Tim Presley and John Parish alongside Steve Black (various instruments), Euan Hinshelwood (saxophone), Paul Jones (piano) and Davey Newington (drums).

+Graphic design

 Evans is also a graphic designer.
 In addition to designing all his own albums, he has designed releases by Cate Le Bon (Me Oh My, Cyrk, Cyrk II, Mug Museum, Crab Day and Reward), Kevin Morby (reverse sleeve for Harlem River), Aldous Harding, Teenage Fanclub and Bitw.
 He also created designs for Gruff Rhys's Ara Deg festival.